janthiemen/data_scout/docs_source/index.rst

 Data Scout
 ======================================
 Welcome to the Data Scout documentation.
-This tool consists of two parts, a Python package that provides to tools to build readable and scalable data pipelines and a server that provides a user interface, to build those pipelines in a visual way.
+This tool consists of two parts, a `Python package <https://github.com/janthiemen/data_scout>`__ that provides to tools to setup readable and scalable data pipelines and `a server <https://github.com/janthiemen/data_scout_server>`__ that provides a user interface, to build those pipelines in a visual way.

 .. image:: assets/wrangler_transformation.png
   :alt: The wrangler